modenaxe/LLLM/Modenese_JBiomech_2011/README.md

 }
 ```

-The model has also been used in further validation studies for gait at different speeds in the following publication:
+The model has also been used in further validation studies.

+One consisted of assessment for gait simulations at different speeds [in the following publication](https://link.springer.com/article/10.1007/s11044-011-9274-7):

 ```bibtex
 @article{modenese2012prediction,